pallets/flask/docs/patterns/celery.rst

 Now you can start the task using the first route, then poll for the result using the second route.
 This keeps the Flask request workers from being blocked waiting for tasks to finish.

+The Flask repository contains `an example <https://github.com/pallets/flask/tree/main/examples/celery>`_ using JavaScript to submit tasks and poll for progress and results.

 Passing Data to Tasks